 1965 Ferrari 275 GTB by Scaglietti

-- Retains its original, matching-numbers engine
+- Powered by its original, numbers matching engine

 - Documented by marque historian Marcel Massini

 GRAN TURISMO BERLINETTA

 By 1963, it had become increasingly apparent to Ferrari’s engineering team that the long-running and highly successful 250 GT series of road cars had reached the end of its development potential.
 Despite the fact that Ferrari was drifting toward a more luxurious base V-12 car, the company still wanted to maintain its fine tradition of dual-purpose GT racing cars, which had cemented its considerable sporting reputation.
 Renowned British racer Michael Parkes, at the time a Maranello works driver, participated in considerable testing and proved to develop a replacement model for the 250 GT platform, one that ultimately drew notably from the 250 GTO, with its long front hood and short rear deck.
 The resulting 275 GTB debuted to great acclaim at the 1964 Paris Motor Show, appearing in tandem with a companion open-top spider version.

 Built by Scaglietti, the 275 GTB retained the sporting characteristics of prior Ferrari GT racers.
 It featured the final development of the classic single-overhead-cam Colombo short-block design, which was now enlarged to displace 3,286 cc.
 Optimal weight balance was achieved by mounting the gearbox directly to the rear axle, a rear transaxle design that would become a standard practice in many ensuing Ferrari road cars.
 The 275 is also notable as the first Ferrari for the street to feature an independent suspension on all four wheels, an innovation that eventually took hold across automobile manufacturing.